Building a new IKEA kitchen? I’m answering the top questions I get asked over and over again about our white kitchen design.

-For the backsplash grout, we selected Mapei Pewter (O2), which is a medium-warm grey.
+For the backsplash grout, we selected Mapei Pewter (O2), which is a medium-warm grey with a tiny bit of brown undertone.
 The spacing is 1/8″ around each side.
 I prefer the look of thinner grout lines and they also seem to hold up better over time (especially behind the range and sink where stains are more likely to occur).
 This particular grout has a built-in sealer, which also keeps it resilient.

 Is your fridge counter depth?
 Why doesn’t it stick out more since the IKEA upper fridge cabinets are only 24″ deep?

 Our 33″ wide KitchenAid fridge is not counter depth.
 To make it look recessed into the cabinetry, we built the standard upper fridge cabinet out.